A possible EPP future

 };

 images: { unoptimized: true } disables the /_next/image server-side resize endpoint.
-It has no visible effect here: the seven components using next/image are all SVG/PNG logos; article figures use IIIF URL parameters for sizing independently of Next.js.
-Phase 4 replaces logos with astro:assets <Image> for build-time WebP generation.
+It has no visible effect here: the seven components that previously used next/image now use plain <img> tags (after step 4a); article figures use IIIF URL parameters for sizing independently of Next.js.
+Phase 7 replaces logos with astro:assets <Image> for build-time WebP generation.

 The rewrite rules in next.config.js move to the Caddyfile.
 The Phase 1 redirect tests run against the Caddy-served output and verify correctness: